hrishikeshsathyian/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list weddings
-2. HappilyEverAfter shows a list of weddings
+2. HappyEverAfter shows a list of weddings
 3. User opens the wedding they want
-4. HappilyEverAfter provides confirmation that the wedding has been opened
+4. HappyEverAfter provides confirmation that the wedding has been opened
 5. User adds contact information of person
-6. HappilyEverAfter acts the person to that wedding.
+6. HappyEverAfter acts the person to that wedding.

      Use case ends.